bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:41:12

-Yeah, is there anything, Aaron, I think there's something you wanted to bring up still, or am I mistaken here?
+Is there anything, Aaron, I think there's something you wanted to bring up still, or am I mistaken here?

 Aaron: 00:41:17